 Hard Exercise 2.
 George had a falling out with his mother, Diane, over marrying his high school drop-out and drug-using girlfriend, Marla.
 They had a child, William, who was a straight A student.
 Marla was imprisoned for selling drugs, resulting in a divorce.
 George had not talked to his mother for 20 years and received notice that she was on her death bed.
 He loved his mother but could not forgive her for not accepting Marla into the family.
 He felt it caused Marla to sell drugs and broke up their marriage.
 George feels guilty that he has kept William away from his grandmother.
 What should George Do?

 (a) George should contact a professional and seek advice as soon as possible.

 (b) George should list all of the reasons why keeping William away from Diane was wrong, list all of the damages and hurt that it caused, prepare an apology, and meet with Diane as soon as possible and ask for her forgiveness;

 (c) He should meet with Diane and tell her he’s sorry.
 He should then ask what he can do to correct things between them;

 (d) He should ignore Dianne and go on with his life.

 (e) He should agree to meet with Dianne as soon as possible provided she apologies to Marla;

-(f) He should take whatever steps he can to understand why he married Marla and became so angry with his mother for not approving of the marriage.
+(f) He should take whatever steps to understand why he married Marla and became so angry with his mother for not approving the marriage.

-Answer (c) is not appropriate since the emotions and damages are too great to be the subject of a negotiated forgiveness.
-Ignoring the problem as suggested by Answer (d) is not appropriate.
+Answer (c) is inappropriate since the emotions and damages are too great to be the subject of a negotiated forgiveness.
+As suggested by Answer (d), ignoring the problem is inappropriate.
 Answer (e) is not appropriate under the facts given in the example.